histamine intolerance food list low histamine diet

 • Coconut, oat or rice milks (made only with pure ingredients)

-• After two weeks on this diet, plain milk can be reintroduced if tolerable
+• After two weeks on this diet, plain milk can be reintroduced, if tolerated

 Sweeteners* - Allowed Sweeteners* - Restricted